The Lord Caradon Lectures Trust

 The Lord Caradon Lectures Trust was established to commemorate the life and work of Hugh Mackintosh Foot, Lord Caradon (1907-1990).
 Lord Caradon had himself been involved in the original planning of an annual lecture on international affairs to be given in Plymouth by an eminent speaker.
 As it happened the inaugural, and by now commemorative lecture, was given in 1991, the year following Lord Caradon’s death.
 By the terms of the Trust all lectures are open to the public and admission is free.

-The Trust depends entirely on public voluntary contributions and gratefully acknowledges the continuing assistance provided by the University of Plymouth and University of St Mark & St John.
+The Trust depends entirely on public voluntary contributions and gratefully acknowledges the continuing assistance provided by the University of Plymouth and Plymouth Marjon University.